 Richmond, Virgina, based Super64 is a group of veteran musicians who play straight ahead jazz standards, rocking blues, and cool takes on rock and pop tunes for all varieties of events.
 Find out more on our About Us page or check out our Video and Audio clips.

-In addition to private events, we play most months at the Poetry and Jazz Tasting every third Thursday at C’est le Vin Wine Bar and Art Gallery in Shockoe Bottom at 15 N 17th St, Richmond, VA, 804.649.9463
+In addition to private events, we play most months at the Poetry and Jazz Tasting every third Thursday 7:00 to 9:00pm, no cover, at C’est le Vin Wine Bar and Art Gallery in Shockoe Bottom at 15 N 17th St, Richmond, VA, 804.649.9463

 Our experience ranges from formal cocktail parties and dinners, to benefits, corporate events, and rocking parties.
 We can assemble the right group for your event, from our core harmonica, guitar, and bass trio, to any combination including keyboards, horns, and jazz or rock vocalists.
 We look forward to working with you to set just the right atmosphere for your event.